ghostis/qemu-on-mac-scripts-and-tips/README.md

-# QEMU on MacOS scripts and tips
+# Scripts and notes for running QEMU VMs on MacOS

 * See bin directory for example scripts.
 Modify the variables before running the scripts.